bjucs/MacroTrack-React/README.md

-You can run MacroTrack on localhost using react-react-app (type "npm start") if you pull the code, courtest of create-react-app.
+You can run MacroTrack on localhost using react-react-app (type "npm start") if you pull the code, courtesy of create-react-app.

 Current stretch goals include retaining data in MongoDB (potentially using MERN Stack), separating the macros by day, and being able to edit incorrect information.